QuinnsCode/RustyBuns/README.md

 ---

-## 💭 What I actually wanted
+## 💭 Why can't I just have what I want?

-I just want to write TypeScript.
+I just want to write TypeScript for the most part.
+It is the best interop, dev velocity atm because I can write front and back end code.

-And when something is slow, I want to write fast code for that one part and not change anything else.
+When something is slow, I want to write to be able to write more systems level code for that ONE part and not change anything else.

 That's it.
 That's the whole requirement.
-Here's how the pieces line up to give me that.
+Here's how the pieces line up to give me that:

 ### 🍞 Bun
-It's the runtime, but it's also everything around the runtime that used to be twelve packages.
+It's the runtime, but it's also everything around the runtime that used to be like a dozen packages.
 SQLite, SQL, WebSockets, static serving, image processing, cron, a test runner, a bundler, and compile to a single binary.
 And it's written in Rust now with a native FFI, so calling into a Rust library is cheap.
 So why shouldn't I?

 ### 🌐 The browser
 I already have an offline internet browser on every machine I'd ship to.
 If I open a tab pointed at my local Bun server, every React component I already wrote just works.
 No rewrite, no webview, no wrapper.

 ### 🧵 Web workers
 If I have the browser, I have workers.
-That's where compute goes to get off the main thread.
-Rust compiled to WASM runs there too.
+That's where compute goes to get off the main thread for frontend.
+Rust compiled to WASM can run there as well.

 ### 🦀 Rust, when I choose
 In the browser as WASM in a worker.
 On the server as a native library behind `bun:ffi`.
 Same crate, two targets, and only for the functions that need it.